-Amid an environment of tight inventory and stubbornly high mortgage rates, housing prices in the U.S. are on the rise — again.
-S&P CoreLogic’s latest Case-Shiller U.S. National Home Price NSA Index, released March 26, 2024, reports that annual home-price growth increased in January 2024 by 6 percent.
-That’s up from a 5.6 percent gain in December 2023 and the fastest rate of year-over-year growth since 2022.
+Amid an environment of tight inventory and stubbornly high mortgage rates, housing prices in the U.S. continue to rise ever higher.
+S&P CoreLogic’s latest Case-Shiller U.S. National Home Price NSA Index, released June 25, 2024, reports that annual home-price growth increased in April 2024 by 6.3 percent.
+That’s a new all-time high, breaking the previous record set last month.

 Regional fluctuation continues